aboutcode-org/scancode-toolkit/README.rst

-ScanCode is a suite of utilities used to scan a codebase for license, copyright, packages dependencies and other interesting information that can be discovered in source and binary code files.
+ScanCode is a suite of utilities used to scan a codebase for license, copyright, package manifests and dependencies and other interesting information that can be discovered in source and binary code files.

-A typical software project often reuses hundreds of third-party components.
-License and origin information is often scattered and not easy to find: ScanCode discovers this data for you.
+A typical software project often reuses hundreds of third-party packages.
+License and origin information is often scattered, not easy to find and not normalized: ScanCode discovers and normalizes this data for you.

 ScanCode provides accurate scan results and the line position where each result is found.
 The results can be formatted as JSON or